 We run service updates each day between 2 am and 5 am AEST.
 This can result in 15 minute breaks from the service.
 Check customer service changes for any scheduled or unscheduled service interruptions.

-If your Child Support online account isn’t working, call us.
+If your Child Support online account isn’t working, call us on the Child Support enquiry line.
 We can also correct your account if you’ve made a mistake.

 Your work place and financial institutions can use the Child Support Online Business Services for child support deductions.